-- a) The seamless integration of rail passenger transportation services (such as GO Transit and Via Rail) with other transportation modes shall be planned for through Area-Specific Planning. - b) The development of lands close to rail lines and rail spur line services shall be encouraged for employment uses. - c) Noise and vibration-sensitive land uses shall generally be discouraged next to rail lines. - d) The proponent of land uses sensitive to noise and vibration adjacent or in proximity to railway lines or railway yards shall be required to undertake, prior to development approval, the following studies by qualified persons in accordance with Provincial policies, to the satisfaction of the Region of Halton, the City, and the Province, in consultation with the appropriate railway agency, and to implement the study recommendations as approved, including the restriction of new residential and other sensitive land uses and noise and vibration mitigation measures: - (i) noise studies, if the development is within 300 m of the railway right-of-way or 1000 m of a railway yard; and - (ii) vibration studies, if the development is within 75 m of the railway right-of-way or a railway yard. - e) The proponent of any development adjacent to railways shall ensure that appropriate safety measures such as, but not limited to, setbacks, crash walls, berms and security fencing are provided to the satisfaction of the City in consultation with the appropriate railways to mitigate the adverse effects of their development on the railways. - f) The City shall consult with the appropriate rail operator(s) to ensure that projected rail service and infrastructure improvements are identified, planned for and protected in any planning approvals. - g) The development of facilities for the transfer of goods between rail and truck modes shall be encouraged at appropriate locations. - h) The assistance of Federal, Provincial and other agencies shall be sought in identifying areas where existing rail lines create significant barriers to pedestrian and cycling access, or to the development of a continuous network of roads.
-Once identified, these areas shall be examined for possible improvements including developing grade-separated crossings for automobiles, transit, pedestrians and bicycles.
+- a) The seamless integration of rail passenger transportation services, such as GO Transit and Via Rail, with other transportation modes shall be planned for through area-specific planning. - b) The development of lands close to rail lines and rail spur line services will be encouraged for employment uses. - c) Noise and vibration-sensitive land uses shall generally be discouraged next to rail lines, or where appropriate, mitigated to the satisfaction of the City, Region of Halton, Province and appropriate railway agency, as required. - d) The proponent of land uses sensitive to noise and vibration adjacent or in proximity to railway lines or railway yards shall be required to undertake, prior to development approval, the following studies by a qualified person in accordance with Provincial policies, to the satisfaction of the Region of Halton, the City, and the Province, in consultation with the appropriate railway agency, and to implement the study recommendations as approved, including the restriction of new residential and other sensitive land uses and noise and vibration mitigation measures: - (i) noise studies, if the development is within three hundred (300) m of the railway right-of-way or one thousand (1000) m of a railway yard; and - (ii) vibration studies, if the development is within seventy-five (75) m of the railway right-of-way or a railway yard. - e) The proponent of any development adjacent to railways shall ensure that appropriate safety measures such as, but not limited to, setbacks, crash walls, berms and security fencing are provided to the satisfaction of the City in consultation with the appropriate railway agency to mitigate the adverse effects of their development on the railways.

+- f) The City will consult with the appropriate rail operator(s) to ensure that projected rail service and infrastructure improvements are identified, planned for and protected in any planning approvals. - g) The development of facilities for the transfer of goods between rail and truck modes will be encouraged at appropriate locations that mitigate adverse effects on sensitive land uses. - h) The assistance of Federal, Provincial and other agencies will be sought in identifying areas where existing rail lines create significant barriers to pedestrian and cycling access, or to the development of a continuous network of roads and streets.
+Once identified, these areas will be examined for possible improvements, including developing grade-separated crossings for automobiles, transit, pedestrians and bicycles.